zotroneneis/zotroneneis.github.io/_posts/2018-07-24-blog-post-day-2.md

 ```

 ## What are class and static methods good for?
 Class and static methods allow a developer to communicate what intention she had in mind when implementing the method.
-For example, using a static method expresses that the method is independent from everything else around it.
+For example, using a static method expresses that the method is independent from the rest of the class.
 Also, class methods can be used as **alternative constructors**.

 ## Class methods as alternative constructors
 - In Python a class can only have one constructor (the `self.__init__()` method)